Sudo-JHare/IggyAPI/README.md

 ### Search Implementation Guides

 - **Endpoint**: `GET /igs/search`
-- **Query Parameter**:
+- **Query Parameters**:
   - `query` (string, optional): A search term to filter IGs by name or author (e.g., `au core`).
+  - `search_type` (string, optional, default: `semantic`): The type of search to perform.
+Options are:
+    - `semantic`: Uses SpaCy for semantic similarity, matching based on the meaning of the query and package metadata.
+If the semantic similarity is low, it falls back to rapidfuzz for string-based matching.
+    - `string`: Uses SpaCy for token-based string similarity, with a fallback to rapidfuzz for exact or near-exact string matching.
-- **Description**: Searches for FHIR Implementation Guides using fuzzy matching on package name and author.
+- **Description**: Searches for FHIR Implementation Guides using either semantic or string similarity matching.
+The search first filters packages by ensuring all words in the query are present in the package name or author, then applies the specified similarity search on the filtered results.
 Returns a list of matching IGs with metadata such as version, FHIR version, and relevance score.
 - **Response**: A JSON object containing a list of IGs, total count, and cache status.

 ### List Profiles in an IG